vaginessa/Universal-Video-Player/README.md

 ## Implementation

+### Preparing your videos
+For the videos to work across as many browsers as possible, you’ll need at least the following formats:
+- .mp4
+- .webm
+- .ogv

+To convert videos into these formats, I recommend the [Miro Video Converter](http://www.mirovideoconverter.com) or [Handbrake](https://handbrake.fr).
+After converting, check the audio and picture for the videos are working correctly.
+Sometimes conversions can result in a loss of picture, or strange green picture.
+If this happens, converting again can solve the problem.

+### Preparing your captions
+I wrote a [blog post about how I created captions for our Spyware 2.0 video](https://ind.ie/about/blog/accessible-video-player).
+A couple of recommended caption timestamping tools are [Subtitle Horse](http://www.subtitle-horse.com/) and [Jubler](http://www.jubler.org/).
+This [caption format converter](http://www.3playmedia.com/services-features/tools/captions-format-converter/) can convert different caption file formats to the required .vtt (Web VTT) format.

 ### CSS and Image
 Insert the CSS in the Head of your HTML document.
-You'll also need to upload the sprite image (or use your own) and adjust the path in the CSS file.
+You'll also need to upload the sprite images (or use your own) and adjust the path in the CSS file.

 ```html
 <link rel="stylesheet" href="/css/px-video.css" />